Updated on May, 2026

 Mackarel adds: “CFOs need a communications strategy that conveys why the transformation is being carried out, how it will impact individual roles and the major milestones anticipated in the transformation journey.

-“CFOs also need to ensure their peers in the senior leadership team are prepared to go on the transformation journey – these are not individuals who regularly go through change so the CFO needs to enlist their fellow C-suite members to champion the change programme throughout their various functions and across the business.”
+“CFOs also need to ensure their peers in the senior leadership team are prepared to go on the transformation journey – these are not individuals who regularly go through change, so the CFO needs to enlist their fellow C-suite members to champion the change program throughout their various functions and across the business.”

-Bots can now analyze data, build and test models and make recommendations to you and other decision-makers within the business.
-Professional services firms are constantly trying to balance talent and available capacity with clients’ demands and workloads.
+Bots can now analyze data, build and test models, and make recommendations to decision-makers.
+Professional services firms constantly balance talent and available capacity with client demands and workloads.
+Through digital transformation, CFOs can harness data analytics to achieve real-time insights and proactively manage supply chain constraints and operational challenges.

 Download your free checklist: Five steps to make smarter decisions